Oria-Developer/GitLoom/README.md

-# Gippy
+# Gitpy

-Gippy is a Python tool and library that syncs a local folder to a GitHub repository and keeps it updated.
+Gitpy is a Python tool and library that syncs a local folder to a GitHub repository and keeps it updated.
 It watches for file changes and automatically commits + pushes updates when you save files.

 ## Features